mantidproject/documents/Design/SANS/NewISISDesign/Design_Document.md

 The activity diagram  below displays the expected work-flow of the  `SANSBatchReduction`.
  It loads the required workspace and passes it on to the `SANSSingleReduction`.
- It is also responsible for splitting up a `SANSStateComplete` object if it was responsible for performing several reductions due to underlying period files.
+ It is also responsible for splitting up a `SANSState` object if it was responsible for performing several reductions due to underlying period files.
- In this case we obtain one `SANSStateComplete` object per period.
+ In this case we obtain one `SANSState` object per period.

 ![](./Images/SANSBatchReduction.png)